frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

         <source src="/img/learning-course/stage1b/exercises/e1/e1s16.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption> 4.
-Assemble the shaft spacer and gear using parts from the MKCad App.
+Assemble the shaft spacer and gear using parts from FRCDesignLib.
 Configurable parts will have a blue grid icon in the instance list.
 Notice how you were able to change the tooth count of the gear from 40T to 60T after mating it.
 Using configurable components like this makes your models more parametric since you can change the component without needing to re-insert and mate. </figcaption>
     </figure>
   </div>